-Please be warned that you may encounter snakes and/or scorpions during your stay in Laos and at our center.
-In such cases, DO NOT panic or approach them.
-Move away from the animal.
+Please be warned that, on rare occasions, you may encounter snakes and/or scorpions during your stay in Laos and at our center.
+In such cases, DO NOT panic or approach them and move away from the animal.
 If you are on-site at LCTW, alert a member of staff, who may move them to a safe area.
-Occasionally snakes are encountered in long grass, in the trees, pools, etc. but rarely attack people unless they are threatened, so keep your distance.
-Scorpions may be found under tree bark, logs, in piles of leaves, etc. Be sure to take precautions, wear proper closed- toe shoes and working gloves if handling logs and leaves.
+Occasionally Snakes are encountered in long grass, in the trees, pools, etc. but rarely attack people unless they are threatened, so keep your distance.
+Scorpions may be found under tree bark, logs, in piles of leaves, etc. Be sure to take precautions, wear proper closed-toe shoes and working gloves if handling logs and leaves.